Lung Cancer Treatment

-Chemotherapy causes many significant side effects such as nausea, vomiting, fatigue, headache, etc. Biological agents that have fewer side effects than traditional chemotherapy are also been used recently.
-The chemotherapy plan for lung cancer comprises of a combination of different drugs and the most commonly used medicines are
+Chemotherapy causes many significant side effects such as nausea, vomiting, fatigue, headache, etc. Biological agents that have fewer side effects than traditional chemotherapy have also been used recently.
+The chemotherapy plan for lung cancer consist of a combination of different drugs.

 Immunotherapy is a new lung cancer treatment option available for some types of lung cancers.
 Unlike chemotherapy that causes a lot of side effects, immunotherapy is generally well tolerated.
 Immunotherapy makes use of one’s own immune system as a treatment against cancer.
-The FDA has approved Opdivo and Pembrolizumab as the drugs of choice for immunotherapy to target the metastatic squamous cell carcinoma of the lungs.
+The FDA has approved PD-1 blocker as treatment for lung cancers.
 It interferes with the molecular break down of PD-1 that prevents the immune system from attacking tumors.
 Immunotherapy treatment for lung cancer falls under the following four categories.

 - Monoclonal antibodies: These are lab generated molecules that target the specific tumor antigens and prohibit the growth of tumor cells.